toivoari/call_classifier/README.md

 ## Summary

 Building an automatic call classifier for emergency services' control rooms to help them to react quickly and in an appropriate manner even during busy times.

+Input: what the first responders say on their talk groups.
+Output: real-time classification reflecting the priority of the call (from routine to emergency).

 ## Background